mofm/feeder/README.md

 ## Notes

 - This is personal project.
 So It may have missing features.
+- You can create users and permissions for viewing and editing feeds via admin interface.(rssfeeder.view_feed)
 - Homepage shows the feeds in the default category.
 If category key doesn't exist or empty value in feed.ini section, it shows the feeds in the default category.
 - Four categories are Tech, Science, News and Videos hardcoded in the application 'url.py' and 'views.py' file.
-But didn't create a object in categories for them.
+But didn't create an object in categories for them.
 If you want to use them, you can create these categories in the admin interface.
 - You can add new categories by adding cat_data in 'views.py' and adding new category in the admin interface.
 Also, you can add index.html file in the templates directory to customize the application.